Ockham, Surrey: Geology

 The soil of Ockham Common varies between fertile light clay and humus topsoil to highly acidic, sandy heath.
 In the north is the high, uneroded Bagshot Sand.
 The southern part of the parish is on the London Clay.
 Part of the Wey Valley in the west of the parish and the banks of a stream which joins it from the east are particularly formed from alluvium.

 Landmarks

 Chatley Heath and its semaphore tower

-The tall, narrow Octagonal, inhabitable tower dates to the early 19th century when the Napoleonic Wars were raging.
+The tall, narrow, octagonal tower dates to the early 19th century when the Napoleonic Wars were raging.
+It was used for signalling by semaphore.

 Ockham mill

 One of the largest formerly industrial millhouses on the Wey, comparable to the converted mills in Old Woking and that of Stoke Mill, Guildford, Ockham mill is dated 1862 and is a Grade II listed building.
 It is of four storeys red stock brick with decorative brick and tile bands over each floor.
 Providing unusual quirkiness, it has brick-dentilled eaves over its third 3 first floor and one of its windows is considered "Lovelace style", i.e. with deeply inlaid recess as in the East Horsley walls of the memorials to the Earl of Lovelace.